shenjiasi/batch-seat-swapping/README.md

 # Batch Seat Swapping

-Swap student seat assignments in batch so that students from the same group move closer.
+Swap student seat assignments in batch so that students who share the same primary supervisor move closer.

 ## Inputs

-* File `input/students.json`: List of students who (1) have been assigned fixed seats in the RPG hubs and (2) consent to participate in batch swapping.
+* **File `input/students_seats.json`:** List of student-seat pairs assigned by the initial RPG Lab seat application process.
-* File `input/seats.json`: List of seats that are available for swapping.
-These seats may be the seats that have been assigned initially to the students in `input/students.json`.
+* **File `input/seats.json`:** List of all RPG Lab seats that are available to CSE.
-* File `input/students_fac.json`: List of student-faculty pairs.
+  These seats contain both occupied ones (i.e., those that have been assigned in `input/students_seats.json`) and empty seats (i.e., those that have not been assigned to any student).
+* **File `input/students_fac.json`:** List of student-faculty pairs.
+For students that are co-supervised by multiple faculty members, their corresponding faculty members in this file are their primary supervisors.
-* File `input/participate.txt`: List of faculty members who voluntarily participate in batch-swapping the seats for their students.
+* **File `input/participate.txt`:** List of faculty members who voluntarily participate in batch-swapping the seats for all of their own students.

 ## Algorithm